allison-johnson/javascript-recipes-app/notes.md

 Substance
 [] Check that you can add a recipe note to ANY recipe directly after adding a new recipe

+[] New table: Days (name:string)
+    - has_many :recipes
+    - Recipe has_many :days
+    - Update front end associations, params, etc.
+    - Seed data for Days table
+    - When a recipe is dragged into a daily menu, update DOM only
+    - When 'save' button is clicked, send post request of the form strong params =
+        {
+            day: {
+                name: name
+                recipes: {

+                }
+            }
+        }

 [] Weekly menu can be saved
     - 'save changes' button clicked
     - iterate over li's